lvlivingston/openclaw/docs/OPERATOR.md

 - Make the system reproducible after downtime or VPS rebuild
 - Act as a personal runbook for long-lived operation

-This guide assumes the operator is comfortable with Linux, SSH, Docker, and basic networking.
+This guide assumes the operator is comfortable with Virtual Private Servers, Linux, SSH, Docker, TLS, and basic networking.

 ---